Baddies season 4: Controversy

 On August 14, 2023, multiple internet sources reported that Victoria Waldrip, better known online as Woah Vicky, was allegedly pressing charges on fellow cast member, Chrisean Malone for second-degree assault.
 According to sources close to Waldrip's team, Waldrip was under a clause that did not allow any physical contact to take place while filming for the network.
-Later that day, Waldrip uploaded a twenty-four minute video to her "YES!
+Later that day, Waldrip uploaded a twenty-four minute video to her YouTube entitled "YES!
 I SNITCHED!"

 In the video, Waldrip implied that she was set up by Malone into getting jumped by unnamed cast members; also stating that Malone threw an object at her as well.

 Castmate "Smiley" proceeded to reveal secrets, some lies and some true, about zeus employees, managers and fellow cast members, causing a lot of controversy.